JRHB314/VBCS-Integration/WIP.md

 Now we will add another two variables to our page `relCountPt1` and `relCountPt2`. <br>
 relCountPt1: `{  "statements": [   {    "statement": "MATCH (user:Person {name: '`<br>
 relCountPt2: `'}) RETURN size((user)<--()) as in, size((user)-->()) as out, size((user)-->()-->(user)) as mutuals"   }  ] } `<br>
-Again, searchUsername will go in the middle.
-You can see that the Cypher statement is returning three things: ingoing relationships (followers of user), outgoing relationships (people who the user is following), and people who the the user follows, that also follow the user (mutual follow). <br>
+Again, searchUsername will go in the middle. <br>
 Go to our ButtonClickAction, and drag and drop a Call REST Endpoint action.
 Choose the `Neo4j Realtionship Count` connection we just made.<br>
 ![](images/4-33.png)
 <br>